top of page

 How to Delegate Effectively (Addressing ADHD Barriers)

-Delegation can be challenging due to executive function difficulties in planning and communication, as well as potential emotional barriers like guilt or perfectionism.
-Overcoming these is key:
+Delegation can be challenging due to executive function difficulties with planning and communication, as well as potential emotional barriers such as guilt or perfectionism.

-Embrace Asking for Help: Challenge internalized messages about needing to "do it all."
+• Embrace Asking for Help: Challenge internalized messages that say you need to "do it all."
 Recognize that seeking support (from family, colleagues, or hired help) is a strength and a form of self-care, not a weakness.

-Communicate Clearly and Concisely: Clearly define the task, the expected outcome, any constraints, and the deadline.
+• Communicate Clearly and Concisely: Define the task, expected outcome, any constraints, and the deadline.
 Use direct language.
 Ask clarifying questions and encourage the other person to do the same.
 For important tasks, record key details in writing (e.g., email, shared document) to aid memory and clarity.

 How to Automate Effectively